-Post-infective IBS is the name given to the condition suffered by a number of patients with Irritable Bowel Syndrome who report that they had normal bowel habits prior to a bout of gastroenteritis, diarrhoea and/or vomiting.
-Post-infective IBS without concurrent anxiety, depression or neurotic presentations has a relatively good prognosis and recovery is more rapid.
+Post-Infective IBS is the name given to a condition suffered by a number of patients with Irritable Bowel Syndrome who report that they had normal bowel habits prior to a bout of gastroenteritis, diarrhoea and/or vomiting.
+Post-Infective IBS without concurrent anxiety, depression, or other mood symptomsis usually a good prognosis with a fast recovery time.
 The most common causes of the gastroenteritis are viral, followed by Campylobacter, Salmonella and Shigella.
-Viral gastroenteritis typically heals rapidly with little residual damage to the gastrointestinal wall.
-However, bacterial gastroenteritis on the other hand can often produce ulceration and bleeding, and is more likely to be associated with with post-infective IBS.
+Viral gastroenteritis typically heals rapidly and there is little residual damage to the gastrointestinal wall.
+However, bacterial gastroenteritis cancause forwards ulceration and bleeding, and is more likely to be associated with Post-Infective IBS.

-The description of post-infective IBS on this page is based largely on the work of Dr Robin C. Spiller, MD and colleagues from the University Hospital, Nottingham.
-However, the treatment aspects recommended are based on our own work in conjunction with Bioscreen Medical.
-Spiller studied 386 cases of bacterial gastroenteritis obtained from a community survey.
+This description of Post-Infective IBS is based largely on the work of Dr Robin C. Spiller, MD and colleagues from the University Hospital, Nottingham.
+However, we recommend treatments based on our own work in conjunction with Bioscreen Medical.
+Spiller gained data from a community survey, which identified 386 cases of bacterial gastroenteritis.
 The average duration of illness was seven days with a third of patients reporting bloody diarrhoea and a median weight loss of 6kg.
-Travellers’ diarrhoea is extremely common in Australians travelling to Asia and Indonesia, as it is in Canadian citizens travelling to Mexico.
-In one study of Canadian travellers nearly 50% developed travellers diarrhoea and the incidence of new IBS three months later was 17.5% compared with just 2.7% for those who did not get travellers diarrhoea.
+Travellers’ diarrhoea is very common in Australians travelling to Asia and Indonesia, as it is in Canadian citizens travelling to Mexico.
+In one study of Canadian travellers nearly 50% developed travellers diarrhea.
+The incidence of new IBS three months later was 17.5%, compared with 2.7% of people who did not develop travellers diarrhoea.

-Diarrhoea and vomiting is a normal reaction to infection and helps to clear the gastrointestinal tract of infection.
-Most patients with bacterial gastroenteritis recover fully and only about 10% seem to develop post-infective IBS.
+Diarrhoea and vomiting arenormal reactions to infection and help clear the gastrointestinal tract of infection.
+Most patients with bacterial gastroenteritis fullyrecover and only about 10% appear to develop Post-Infective IBS.
 The risk factors are:

-- Hypochondriasis (although it could be argued that the "hypochondriasis" is the result of some predisposing weakness)
+- Hypochondriasis (although it could be argued that the ‘hypochondriasis’ is the result of a predisposing weakness);

 - The severity of tissue damage and ulceration may be major predictor.

-Diarrhoea related illnesses are characterised by faster Gastrointestinal transit time and increased gut sensitivity.
-This gradually returns to normal, but may do so at a variable rate.
-By three months, most of those who are going to recover will have done so and thereafter the rate of recovery is much slower.
+Diarrhea-related illnesses are characterised by faster gastrointestinal transit time and increased gut sensitivity.
+This gradually returns to normal, but often at a variable rate.
+By three months, most of those who are going to recover will have done so, and thereafter the rate of recovery is much slower.

-Spiller and colleagues performed longitudinal rectal biopsies in individuals recovering from Campylobacter gastroenteritis at 2, 6, 12 and 52 weeks, and noted initial increases in both inflammatory cells and entero-endocrine cells.
-Most returned towards normal, but in a few markedly symptomatic individuals the biopsies remained abnormal.
-Similar abnormalities were noted in patients attending the outpatients with a history of post-infectious IBS.
-There is a good correlation between the inflammatory cells and the entero-endocrine cells, which Spiller interpreted as suggesting that cytokines might drive the entero-endocrine cell hyperplasia.
-Other authors have noted increased entero-endocrine cells in unselected IBS patients but this needs confirmation.
-More important than increase in numbers may be the increase in release of 5HTP.
-Several pilot studies have suggested that there was an exaggerated release of 5HTP following a meal, particularly in those who got meal-related symptoms.
+Spiller and colleagues performed longitudinal rectal biopsies in individuals recovering from Campylobacter gastroenteritis at 2, 6, 12 and 52 weeks.
+They noted initial increases in both inflammatory cells and entero-endocrine cells.
+Most of these markers returned to normal, but in a few markedly symptomatic individuals the biopsies remained abnormal.
+Similar abnormalities were noted in outpatients with a history of Post-Infective IBS.
+There is a strong correlation between the inflammatory cells and the entero-endocrine cells, and Spiller suggests that this is because cytokines drive the entero-endocrine cell hyperplasia.
+Preliminary research also notes increased entero-endocrine cells in unselected IBS patients.
+More importantly, is the increase in 5HTP associated with IBS.
+Pilot studies suggest there is also an exaggerated release of 5HTP post-meal, particularly in IBS sufferers with meal-related symptoms.

-It is important that patients understand the important roles of anxiety, stress and diet and persisting low-grade inflammation in this condition.
-Providing the Rome criteria are met and general physical examination is normal, then the probability of an alternative diagnosis is low.
-However, infections can unmask other disease, particularly celiac disease, inflammatory bowel disease such as Crohn’s, and tropical sprue together with hypolactasia.
-Such patients should, therefore, undergo a minimum set of screening tests, including endomysial antibodies, hemoglobin, CRP, ESR, albumin and stool culture.
+It is important that patients understand the important roles of anxiety, stress, diet and persisting low-grade inflammation related to Post-Infective IBS.
+If the Rome criteria is met, and general physical examination is normal, then the probability of an alternative diagnosis is low.
+However, gut infections can be a sign of other diseases such as celiac disease, inflammatory bowel disease (e.g., Crohn’s) and tropical sprue together with hypolactasia.
+Therefore, symptomatic patients should undergo a minimum set of screening tests, including endomysial antibodies, haemoglobin, CRP, ESR, albumin and stool culture tests.

-In the absence of alarm features such as weight loss, fever, rectal bleeding and nocturnal diarrhoea, only 5% of all these tests are likely to be abnormal.
-Since microscopic colitis has also been reported to develop acutely after an infectious illness, it is important to do a colonic biopsy and, if suspicions are high, also a duodenal biopsy to exclude celiac disease.
+In the absence of weight loss, fever, rectal bleeding, and nocturnal diarrhoea, only 5% of all these tests are likely to be abnormal.
+Since microscopic colitis also develops acutely after an infectious illness, we recommend a colonic biopsy and, if suspicions are high, also a duodenal biopsy to exclude celiac disease.

-Lactose intolerance developing after a viral gastroenteritis is well recognised by paediatricians.
-This occurs because lactase, the enzyme responsible for digesting lactose, is expressed fully only in the mature enterocyte at the tip of the villus.
+Lactose intolerance develops after a viral gastroenteritis and is well recognised by paediatricians.
+It occurs often in infancy when lactase, the enzyme responsible for digesting lactose, is only fully expressed in the mature enterocyte at the tip of the villus.

-Since viral gastroenteritis generally specifically damages the villi, lactase levels remain low for some months.
+Since viral gastroenteritis causes specific damage to the villi, lactase levels remain low for some months.
 A low lactose diet is, therefore, worth trying.

-At the clinic we recommend a diet that excludes those foods to which the patient has a demonstrated IgG sensitivity (from ELIZA assay).
-In addition, we recommend a controlled trial of reduction of poorly-absorbed carbohydrates (FODMAPS), particularly fructose wheat and gluten grains, potatoes and citrus fruits.
-Foods that the patient feels particularly sensitive to are also eliminated or reduced.
+At BNC, we recommend a diet that excludes foods for which the patient has a demonstrated IgG sensitivity (from ELIZA assay).
+In addition, we recommend a controlled reduction of poorlyabsorbed carbohydrates (FODMAPS), such as fructose wheat and gluten grains, potatoes, and citrus fruits.
+Any foods that the patientfeels particularly sensitive to are also eliminated or reduced.

-At the clinic, food elimination, specific probiotics (beneficial bacteria) and nutrient supplementation are major component of treatment for IBS regardless of the cause.
+At BNC, food elimination, specific probiotics (beneficial bacteria), and nutritional supplementation, are all major components of treatment for IBS regardless of the cause.
+To summarise our approach:

-- Specific nutrients to repair the gut wall
+- Specific nutrients can repair the gut wall.